SHE WOKE BLIND to the scream of a siren.

-Relai landed on a giant rug with a muffled thud.
-The guard’s frightened face disappeared behind a slammed door, and the quiet of this room weighed heavily on her as gunfire cracked next door.
+With a quiet thud, Relai landed on a giant rug.
+The guard’s desperate face disappeared behind a slammed door, and the stillness of this room weighed heavily on her as gunfire cracked next door.
 She had no idea where she was, no idea where she could call safe.
 Was she still on Earth?
 This was supposed to be Arden.
-She was flying to Arden when she lay down in that travel pod—but this air tasted nothing like her home planet.
-Not Oeyla, either—too dry.
-She looked at the floors—not Titus.
-Gastred?
-She’d only been to Gastred once.
-Maybe Gastred … but she recognized the design of the technology used to control the doors.

 Ardenian tech.
 So this was an Ardenian base, either on Earth or on Gastred.
 If she could just make it outside, she’d know.
 And perhaps she could find someone to help her.

 She dragged herself shakily to her feet and looked around.
 It was a dark room, laid out the same as the previous one.
 Dresser, bed, nightstand.
 A guard’s bedroom.